kishu279/identity-management-system/README.md

 **AegisID** is a decentralized self-sovereign identity (SSI) system built around Ethereum smart contracts.

-Instead of putting personal information directly on a blockchain, the system keeps sensitive identity attributes off-chain while anchoring cryptographic commitments, issuer status, credential state, revocation, and expiration on-chain.
+Instead of putting personal information directly on a blockchain, the system keeps sensitive identity attributes **off-chain** while anchoring cryptographic commitments, issuer status, credential state, revocation, and expiration **on-chain**.
+This gives users full ownership of their identity data while still allowing anyone to trustlessly verify a credential's authenticity in real time.

 The system models the complete identity lifecycle: